What a battery can do for your home

-There are three ways homeowners use batteries.
-Most systems are set up for one or a combination of these.
+Homeowners use batteries in three ways.
+Most systems are set up for one, or a combination.

 Reduce how much electricity you buy from the grid

 Your solar panels often produce more than your home needs during the middle of the day.
 Instead of sending that surplus to the grid, a battery stores it and supplies your home in the evening and overnight.
-This means you buy less electricity overall.
+You buy less electricity overall.
 Systems set up this way typically cycle the battery once a day for most of the year.

 Shift your electricity use to cheaper hours